mamadpierre/Nonlinear_Optimization_Algorithms/README.md

 Implementations are based on: Nocedal, J., & Wright, S. J. (2006).
 Numerical optimization 2nd.

-To run the 'opt' optimizer you need to execute the following command in the directory of package:
+To run the opt.m optimizer you need to execute the following command in the directory of package:
 ```
 output = opt('problem_name',starting_point,'algorithm',parameters)
 ```